vita-epfl/MotionMap/README.md

 ```
 @InProceedings{hosseininejad2025motionmap,
   title = {MotionMap: Representing Multimodality in Human Pose Forecasting},
-  author = {Hosseininejad*, Reyhaneh and Shukla*, Megh and Saadatnejad, Saeed and Salzmann, Mathieu and Alahi, Alexandre},
+  author = {Hosseininejad, Reyhaneh and Shukla, Megh and Saadatnejad, Saeed and Salzmann, Mathieu and Alahi, Alexandre},
   booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
   year = {2025},
   publisher = {IEEE/CVF}